SirDanielIII/SD_SMP/README.md

-# Sir Daniel's General Purpose SMP Plugin
+# Sir Daniel's General Purpose Minecraft SMP Plugin

-This Spigot plugin aims to provide basic quality of life additions to an SMP, making it a must have for your SMP servers! 😎
+This Spigot plugin aims to provide basic quality of life additions to a Minecraft SMP, making it a must have for your SMP servers! 😎

 Verion Compatibility: 1.16, 1.17, 1.18, 1.19